anza-afk/car_brands_and_models/README.md

 **JSON**, which contains all car brands and car models at the time of upload.
 Each brand has a **pk**, and each model, in addition to the **pk**, has a **pk** of the corresponding brand.
-It can be loaded into your Django project with the command
+It can be loaded into your Django project with the command:
 ```
 python manage.py loaddata <path_to_file>
 ```